oracle-devrel/technology-engineering/cloud-infrastructure/compute-including-hpc/compute-software/python_scripts/OCI-BackupInspector/README.md

 # OCI-BackupInspector

+## When to use this asset?
 **BackupInspector** generates comprehensive CSV reports that assess compute backups status for boot and block volumes.

-## When to use this asset?

 ## How to use this asset?

 ### Features

-- **BackupInspector** :
-	- searches for compute instances
+1. searches for compute instances
-	- retrieves all attached volumes
+2. retrieves all attached volumes
-	- retrieves last backup details
+3. retrieves details about last available backup
-	- analyzes unattached volumes
+4. analyzes unattached volumes
-	- retrieves volume groups information
+5. retrieves volume groups information
-	- generates csv report
+6. generates csv report
-	- stores csv report locally or in an OCI bucket
+7. stores csv report locally or in an OCI bucket

-- **Parameters for execution:**
+### Parameters for execution

 Default authentication uses [Instance Principals](https://docs.public.oneportal.content.oci.oraclecloud.com/en-us/iaas/Content/Identity/Tasks/callingservicesfrominstances.htm), meaning you can run this script from an OCI virtual machine without having to provide any details or credentials